Loft conversion with large rooflight

 • The noise output of the unit.

-• The proximity and number of hard surfaces (the ground, walls, flat roofs etc) around the unit.
+• The number and proximity of hard surfaces (such as the ground, walls, or flat roofs) around the unit.

 • The presence of walls, fences, or other barriers between the unit and the assessment point.

-• The visibility of the unit and the assessment point.
+• Whether the unit is visible from the assessment point.

-MCS Planning Standards state that the noise level of an air source heat pump cannot exceed 42dB at 1 metre from a neighbouring window.
+MCS Planning Standards state that the noise level of an air source heat pump cannot exceed 37dB when measured 1 metre away from a neighbouring habitable window, known as the assessment point.

 3- Check permitted development rules for heat pumps